Pamphlet (L.

 polysemy: There isn’t a single

-man in the hotel Represented Speech - a style of
+Represented Speech - a style of

 narration presenting words and thoughts of a character in the name of the author; in contrast to direct or indirect